SPEAKERS

 Guy Debelle

-Dr Guy Debelle is a board member of FundsSA, Tivan, and the Clean Energy Finance Corporation.
+Dr Guy Debelle is Chair of FundsSA and Board Member of Tivan and the Clean Energy Finance Corporation.
 He is also an adviser to the Investment Committee of Australian Retirement Trust, chair of the advisory board at Famille Capital and honorary professor of economics at Adelaide University.

 Guy was the Deputy Governor of the Reserve Bank of Australia for six years.
 After leaving the RBA, Guy worked at Fortescue Future Industries as CFO.
 He graduated with a Bachelor of Economics (Honours) from the University of Adelaide and has a PhD from the Massachusetts Institute of Technology.